chenzhr23/psiMNB/README.md

   - [build MNB model](#build-MNB-model)

 ### pre-installation
-**psiMNB** is a training workflow for building Multinomial Naive Bayes (MNB) models of PUS label/probability prediction. psiMNB requires **homer/motifFinding/motifStack** pre-installation and predominantly used in unix-based operating systems.
+**psiMNB** is a training workflow for building Multinomial Naive Bayes (MNB) models of PUS label/probability prediction using active learning approach. psiMNB requires **homer/motifFinding/motifStack** pre-installation and predominantly used in unix-based operating systems.
 Therefore, for the usability of **psiMNB**, we recommend running **homer/motifFinding/motifStack** and all the scripts in WSL2 (WSL2 installation guide: https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/) or unix-based system with R and python.

 ```R
 #use pacman to install packages in batch